The Garden of The Hesperides

-The Garden of The Hesperides is a watercolor and mixed-media painting by M. Louise Stowell, in 1900.
-Influenced by Japanese art aesthetics, mysticism, and Symbolism, this piece depicts the mythology of the Hesperides while referencing Christianity, and potential Spirituality ideologies.
-Originally owned by Margaret Woodbury Strong, it is now a part of the Memorial Art Gallery's permanent Collection (acquired in 2016), and displayed in the "Faithfully Thought Out": The Artistic Collaborations of M. Louise Stowell and Harvey Ellis exhibition in 2024.
+The Garden of The Hesperides is a watercolor and mixed-media painting from 1900 by M. Louise Stowell, a Rochester-based Arts & Crafts artist.
+Influenced by Japanese art aesthetics, mysticism, and Symbolism, this piece depicts the mythology of the Hesperides.
+It references Spirituality ideologies, including Christianity.
+Originally owned by Margaret Woodbury Strong, it is now a part of the Memorial Art Gallery of Rochester's permanent Collection.